 An introduction to the professional body for Materials Scientists.
-For those first year research students who attend this talk the Department will pay for your student membership of the IoM3 for your first year.
+For those first year research students who attend this talk and do not already have student membership of the Institute the Department will pay for your student membership of the IoM for your first year.